tardate/LittleCodingKata/rust/analyze-baseball-game/README.md

 * You look at who was leading at the end of that inning (not just during).
 * If the score is tied at the end of the inning, it is usually counted as neither home-led nor away-led — it’s just recorded as a tie for that frame.
-* Some analyses will include a "Tied" category so you can see how many innings were tied, others just omit those from the count entirely.
+* Some analyses will include a "tied" category so you can see how many innings were tied, others just omit those from the count entirely.

 #### Implications for the Implementation

-* winner is determined by comparing homeTotal and awayTotal
+* winner is determined by comparing `homeTotal` and `awayTotal`
-* home-led or away-led innings are determined by comparing homeTotal and awayTotal at the end of the innings
+* home-led or away-led innings are determined by comparing `homeTotal` and `awayTotal` at the end of the innings
 * there's no constraint mentioned, so I'll assume draws are possible
 * I'll also assume we ignore tied innings when calculating home-led/away-led